suss-vli/faq/platform/vli-docker.md

 ## Using LinuxServer Images with Docker
 The VLI team heavily relies on LinuxServer images based on Kasm, and here are some of the key ones used:
-1. `linuxserver/code-server`: Procides a web-based Visual Studio Code environment.
+1. `linuxserver/code-server`: Provides a web-based Visual Studio Code environment.
     - Repository: [linuxserver/docker-code-server](https://github.com/linuxserver/docker-code-server)
 2. `linuxserver/docker-baseimage-alpine`: Lightweight base image using Alpine Linux.
     - Repository: [linuxserver/docker-baseimage-alpine](https://github.com/linuxserver/docker-baseimage-alpine)